Right for you if:

 in buying GICs?

-- *The 1.30% annual interest rate applies only to the Special Rate 1-year GIC, the 1.50% annual interest rate applies only to the Special Rate 18-month GIC, and the 2.00% annual interest rate applies only to the Special Rate 30-month GIC.
+- * The 1.71% annual interest rate applies only to the Special Rate 19-month GIC.
+The 1.30% annual interest rate applies only to the Special Rate 12-month GIC.
+The 1.50% annual interest rate applies only to the Special Rate 18-month GIC.
+The 2.00% annual interest rate applies only to the Special Rate 30-month GIC.
 These Special Rate GICs are available within registered, non-registered and TFSA portfolios.
 Interest is accrued daily on your GIC from the issue date up to, but not including, the maturity date.
 Also, interest will be paid/compounded for the leap day in a leap year.
 For Scotiabank GICs that pay interest during their term (monthly, semi-annually or annually) the last interest payment is paid at maturity.
 The value of a compounded GIC is paid to you on the maturity date.
 If the maturity date does not fall on a business day then the term of the GIC will be extended to the next business day and interest will be paid to that day.
 These Special Rate GIC offers are not to be used in conjunction with any other rate bonus or discretionary offers.
 The Bank of Nova Scotia, Scotia Mortgage Corporation, Montreal Trust Company, and National Trust Company each issue these Special Rate GICs.
 We reserve the right to change, extend or cancel these offers at any time without prior notice.
 A $1,000 minimum investment is required.
+A maximum investment of $5,000,000 per customer.
 Read More

 - 1 All Canadian dollar GICs with terms greater than five years and all U.S. dollar GICs are not insured by the Canada Deposit Insurance Corporation or Régie de l'assurance-dépôts du Québec.